ElGamacy Protein Design Lab

 The task of calculating the energy associated with a given structure lies at the core of protein design.
 Improving the accuracy and speed of energy calculations can enable us to design more complex proteins more efficiently.
 Our group works on developing tools at the bleeding edge of protein design methodology.
 These tools are under active development:

-- The Protein Design Toolkit (reference)
+- The Protein Design Toolkit (published)

 - HECTOR: A pipeline for ultra-fast docking and de novo binder design (in revision)